 - Ensure that all groups handling wildlife are doing so with the best information available.

 Woodlands Wildlife Refuge, Pittstown, NJ

 St. Francis Wildlife Sanctuary, Inc. , West Windsor, NJ

 Woodford Cedar Run Wildlife Refuge, Medford, NJ

 NJAWR has successfully worked with the NJDF&W to develop the relocation policy for rabies vector and other species.
 This change expands the choices in selecting properly suited release sites while ensuring the safety and protection of both the animal and the general public.

 To enhance professionalism within the field of wildlife rehabilitation, and to help providing the best possible care to the animals, NJAWR has worked to establish minimum standards and guidelines for acquiring and renewing state permits.

 The creation of a sub-permittee category increases the rehabilitator’s ability to assist more animals.

 The apprentice program is designed to provide training and guidance for persons interested in becoming licensed NJ wildlife rehabilitators.

-An annual conference is held each spring for members and non-members.
+Lectures and workshops are offered in the spring and fall.
 Qualified speakers present the latest information available on a variety of topics related to wildlife issues.
 All rehabilitators and other interested persons including veterinarians, vet techs, Animal Control Officers, pest control operators and volunteers are encouraged to attend.